gvwilson/sdxjs/systems-programming/index.md

 {% include file file='glob-with-dest-directory.js' %}

 {: .continue}
-This program uses <span g="destructuring_assignment">destructuring assignment</span> to create two variables at once by unpacking the elements of an array
+This program uses <span g="destructuring_assignment" i="destructuring assignment; assignment!destructuring">destructuring assignment</span>
+to create two variables at once by unpacking the elements of an array
 (<span f="systems-programming-destructuring-assignment"/>).
 It only works if the array contains the enough elements,